Tyrrrz/Contextual/Readme.md

 ```

 Although resolving services as shown above may remind you of the [_service locator_](https://en.wikipedia.org/wiki/Service_locator_pattern) anti-pattern, there is an important difference.
-When using contexts, the dependency container is not shared globally, but is instead isolated within a scope local to a specific operation, which makes it safe and easily overridable.
+When using contexts, the dependency container is not shared globally, but is instead isolated within a scope local to a specific operation.

 ### Example: using contexts to track recursion